bioforensics/lusSTR/README.md

 ## Usage

-lusSTR accomodates three different input formats:
+lusSTR accomodates four different input formats:
 (1) UAS Sample Details Report, UAS Sample Report, and UAS Phenotype Report (for SNP processing) in .xlsx format (a single file or directory containing multiple files)
-(2) STRait Razor output with one sample per file (a single file or directory containing multiple files)
+(2) STRait Razor v3 output with one sample per file (a single file or directory containing multiple files)
+(3) GeneMarker v2.6 output (```*_strresults_filtered.csv```; a single file or directory containing multiple files)
-(3) Sample(s) sequences in CSV format; first four columns must be Locus, NumReads, Sequence, SampleID; Optional last two columns can be Project and Analysis IDs.
+(4) Sample(s) sequences in CSV format; first four columns must be Locus, NumReads, Sequence, SampleID; Optional last two columns can be Project and Analysis IDs.

 *These individual sample files or directory of files must be specified in the config file (see below).*